gbettineschi/gas-molecular-dynamics/README.md

 -   the collisions are elastic;
 -   the particles are approximated as hard spheres;
 -   there are no intermolecular forces;
--   the particles are asusmed to have no rotational degrees of freedom, i.e. to be monoatomic.
+-   the particles are assumed to have no rotational degrees of freedom, i.e. to be monoatomic.

 ## Credits
 The code was written while studying Physics at Bocconi University with Professor Luca Saglietti.